Jollywatt/typst-fletcher/src/node.typ

 #let resolve-node-coordinates(nodes, ctx: (:)) = {
 	let ctx = default-ctx + ctx

-	// e.g., nodes which enclose points can have position `auto` let auto-placed-nodes = ()
+	// e.g., nodes which enclose points are allowed to have
+	// position `auto`; they are placed after normal nodes let auto-placed-nodes = ()

 	let coord